millerlp/Time_lapse_arducam/README.md

 ArduCam module, take one picture, and write it to the SD card before returning to sleep.
 The ArduCam module consumes > 100mA while idling, so the AVR microcontroller uses a transistor to cut off all power to the ArduCam, and puts itself to sleep as well.
-During sleep intervals the average current draw is < 1mA.
+During sleep intervals the average overall current draw of the entire device is < 1mA.
+During an image capture and save routine (approx 5-6 seconds), power draw is around 130mA.

 ![Image of circuit board](/img/Timelapse_ArduCam_RevB.jpg)